a-wozniakowski/scikit-physlearn/docs/source/whatisphyslearn.rst

     Regressor(regressor_choice='lgbmregressor')

-which accesses regressors from the aforementioned libraries with a case-insensitive string, e.g., LightGBM's LGBMRegressor.
-It goes beyond ``fit``, ``predict``, and ``score`` methods to include:
+which abstracts regressors with the concept of a key-value pair.
+In the example above, the case-insensitive string ``'lgbmregressor'`` corresponds to a key, which uniquely identifies the regressor class ``LGBMRegressor`` in the collection of regressors.
+As such, the regressor interface is simple, and it includes ``fit``, ``predict``, and ``score`` methods, as well as:

-- Joblib methods for regressor persistence.
+- Joblib methods for model persistence.
-- A hyperparameter search method that bundles GridSearchCV, RandomizedSearchCV, and Bayesian optimization.
+- A search method that bundles GridSearchCV, RandomizedSearchCV, and Bayesian optimization.
-- Cross-validation methods, such as ``nested_cross_validate``.
+- Cross-validation methods such as ``cross_validate``, ``cross_val_score``,
+  and ``nested_cross_validate``.
-- A base boosting fit method with in-built cross-validation.
+- A base boosting method with inbuilt k-fold cross-validation.

 ********
 Citation